Best Places to Visit in Vietnam (2026)

 Mui Ne – Sand Dunes and Coastal Adventures

-Mui Ne, in Binh Thuan province, is best known for its white sand dunes and strong winds that make it one of Vietnam’s top spots for kitesurfing, especially during the high season from November to April.
+Mui Ne is best known for its white sand dunes and strong winds that make it one of Vietnam’s top spots for kitesurfing, especially during the high season from November to April.
 The White Sand Dunes, about 16 miles (25 km) from town, are the main attraction—visitors can walk across the slopes, ride ATVs, or catch sunrise over the sand.
 The smaller Red Sand Dunes, closer to the center, are good for sunset photos.

 Though Mui Ne is often promoted as a beach destination, the beaches here are generally narrow with murky water—the sea color is rarely striking.
 Still, the area has more to explore.
 The fishing village viewpoint offers a wide view over colorful boats docked along the coast.
 The Fairy Stream is a shallow, walkable creek cutting through soft red and white sand formations.